60th Virginia Infantry Regiment

 Grant's 1864 three pronged assault induced heavy campaigning to drive the Yankee invader from their soil.
 In May at Cloyd's Mountain the Sixtieth received 152 causalities and the deaths of both their Lt.
 Colonel and Major.
 The following month at Piedmont their Ensign was killed and their Colonel (B.H.
 Jones) was captured.
 They defeated General Hunter at Lynchburg and then swarmed the union capital, fighting at Monocacy, Kernstown and then Winchester, where their flag was captured by Sgt.
 Henry Fox of the 5th Michigan Cavalry.
 Colonel Jones said this flag, “attracted the death-shot to half a dozen color-bearers".
 Private Thornton Kelly, part of the color guard, “had impaled several Yankees on its spearhead,” before being wounded in the face by a saber cut and captured for his efforts.
 Thornton spent the remainder of the war in Point Lookout Prison.
 Jones exclaimed, “What would I not give for that glorious battle-torn banner to transmit as an heir-loom?”

-Statistically, 2,011 men served in the Sixtieth over the course of four years, 495 were captured, 425 wounded, and 61 of the 425 died of their wounds.
-Three hundred & thirty-six men of this regiment gave their lives as the ultimate sacrifice for the Cause.
-Fourteen officers and 116 enlisted men died as a result of battle where this flag fluttered overhead.
-Essentially, 50% of this regiment were casualties at some time during the war.
+Statistically, 2,033 men served in the Sixtieth over the course of four years, 497 were captured, 423 wounded, and 63 of the 423 died of their wounds.
+Three hundred & forty-four men of this regiment gave their lives as the ultimate sacrifice for the Cause.
+Fourteen officers and 119 enlisted men died as a result of battle where their regimental flag fluttered overhead.
+Essentially, 49% of this regiment were casualties at some time during the war.

 |Company ||County or City Recruited From||Nickname|